jeddy3/stylelint-scales/README.md

 ## Usage

-Add `stylelint-scales` to your stylelint config plugins array, then add the rules you need to the rules list.
+Add `stylelint-scales` to your Stylelint config plugins array, then add the rules you need to the rules list.
 All rules from `stylelint-scales` need to be namespaced with `scales`.

 Like so: